Eva Herzigová: Personal life

 Herzigová married Tico Torres, the drummer from Bon Jovi, in September 1996 in New Jersey.
 The couple divorced in June 1998.

 Herzigová has three sons with Italian businessman Gregorio Marsiaj: George (born 1 June 2007), Philip (born 13 March 2011) and Edward (born 20 April 2013).
 They live in Italy.
 In 2017, the couple became engaged.
+They married in Turin on 11 July 2026 with two different ceremonies, a Catholic one in St. Vito's church and a civil one in Palazzo Carignano.

 Herzigová speaks Czech, Russian, English, French and Italian.